 Have mobility sufficient to move from room to room and maneuver in small spaces.

 Have tactile ability sufficient to perform palpation functions of physical examination and/or those related to therapeutic intervention.

-Submit an essay outlining reasons for choosing to become a nurse anesthetist, for choosing to attend a faith-based institution, and for choosing Adventist University of Health Sciences, specifically.
+Submit an essay outlining reasons for choosing to become a nurse anesthetist, for choosing to attend a Christian faith-based institution, and for choosing Adventist University of Health Sciences, specifically.

 Submit three letters of recommendation through NursingCAS.org.
 One recommendation must be from a licensed CRNA that the applicant has shadowed; one recommendation should be from the immediate supervisor, and one recommendation should be from a current RN/APRN co-worker.
 Recommendations from friends or family members are not accepted (Recommendation letters are only effective for the annual application cycle in which they are submitted.
 Re-applicants must submit new, current reference letters.)

 Provide evidence of English language proficiency for applicants whose native/primary language is not English (see English Language Proficiency section in the current ADU Academic Catalog).

 Successfully complete the interview process.
 Please note that interviews are arranged by invitation only.